Professor Michael DeBow's COURSE LINKS

 An older text along these same lines is Henry Hazlitt's Economics in One Lesson (1946).

-Also recommended: the online reference materials provided by The Economist magazine, including an economics dictionary.
+Also recommended: The Economist magazine's online reference materials and economics dictionary.
 Investopedia.com offers a financial dictionary.

 Truth on the Market